 Dr. Fought enjoys working closely with both her clients and their families as she feels passionately about creating collaborative relationships as well as increasing insight, internal motivation, and confidence in overcoming obstacles.

-Tate Halverson, M.A., is a doctoral student in the Clinical Psychology Program at the University of North Carolina – Chapel Hill.
-Prior to joining Silber, Tate was a practicum student at Central Regional Hospital in Butner, NC on the inpatient forensics unit.
-Tate also has previous experience working with children, adolescents, and families in an outpatient setting at the UNC Community Clinic providing psychotherapy and assessments focusing on diagnostic clarity, early kindergarten readiness, and learning disabilities.
-Tate also has previous experience working with adolescents and family members as part of a DBT skills-group.
-Tate is especially interested in working with children, adolescents, and their families to address emotion regulation difficulties and assessment cases.
+Katerina Dudley, M.A., is a doctoral student in the Clinical Psychology Program at the University of North Carolina – Chapel Hill.
+Prior to joining Silber, Katerina was a practicum student at the TEACCH Autism Program in Chapel Hill, NC working on their diagnostic team and conducting individual and group treatment.
+In addition, Katerina has worked at the UNC Community Clinic where she provides psychotherapy and assessments focusing on diagnostic clarity and learning disabilities.
+Katerina also has previous experience working with children, adolescents, young adults, and families in outpatient and medical clinic settings targeting skills related to emotion regulation, social skills, and executive function, including being part of a DBT-skills group.
+Katerina is especially interested in working with children, adolescents, and their families to address emotion regulation difficulties, social skills, and other behavior concerns, as well as assessment cases.

 Carlye Kincaid, Ph.D.